Persistent Homology Over Directed Acyclic Graphs: Introduction

+Zigzag persistence considers spaces with maps of the form ${X}_1 \leftrightarrow {X}_2 \leftrightarrow \ldots \leftrightarrow {X}_n$, where the maps can go in either direction.
+These maps between the spaces induce maps between chain complexes which pass to homology as homomorphisms $H({X}_1) \leftrightarrow H({X}_2) \leftrightarrow \ldots \leftrightarrow H({X}_n)$; this is known as a zigzag module.
+The zigzag module has the same structure as the persistence module: it has a unique decomposition into a sum of ``elementary'' modules, which are intervals that share a common homological feature.
+Like standard persistence, these intervals give a barcode representation of the zigzag module.
+Recent work in this setting includes an algorithm which examines the order of the necessary matrix multiplications quite carefully and is able to get a running time for a sequence of $n$ simplex deletions or additions which is dominated by the time to multiply two $n \times n$ matrices~\cite{zigzag-mm}.

+In multi-dimensional persistence, the spaces $\{X_u\}_{u \in \mathbb{Z}^d}$ lie on an integer lattice with inclusion maps for $X_u \to X_v$ where $u, v \in \mathbb{Z}^d$ differ in a single coordinate.
+Multi-dimensional persistence modules have a more complicated structure than standard or zigzag, so its interpretation is far more difficult.
+In particular, no barcode representation exists for multi-dimensional persistence.
+One of the primary tools is the rank invariant, $\rho_{X,k}(u,v)$, which measures the rank of homology groups in common among all $X_w$ with $u_i \le w_i \le v_i$.

-In this paper, we give a generalization of persistence to spaces where the underlying inclusions form a directed acyclic graph.
+\paragraph{Our contribution} In this paper, we give a generalization of persistence to spaces where the underlying inclusions form a directed acyclic graph (DAG).
 This simultaneously generalizes both zigzag and multidimensional persistence, which can be viewed as special cases of these underlying graphs on the maps between the spaces.

+To define persistence modules over DAGs we expand upon the use of quiver modules, first applied to topological persistence in the original zigzag persistence paper~\cite{zigzag}, to incorporate commutativity conditions that arise from following different paths in a DAG between the same pair of vertices.
+Note that the authors in~\cite{Escolar2016} examined other ways of incorporating commutativity conditions in specific families of graphs.
+Given a persistence module, we utilize techniques from category theory, namely limits and co-limits, to define persistence groups for any subgraph of a DAG.

-We then give algorithms to compute the persistent homology for DAGS in various settings.
-Our algorithms are analyzed in terms of $e$ and $v$, which are the number of edges and vertices in the directed acyclic graph $G$, as well as $l$, the longest directed path in $G$.
-(We will in general let $n = v + e$ in our algorithm analysis for simplicity.)
-In Section~\ref{sec:single}, we give an $O(n^4)$ algorithm for computing persistent homology over a finite field when the underlying DAG has only a single source.
-In Section~\ref{sec:algorithm}, we give an algorithm to calculate the homology of a fixed graph in $O(n^4)$ time; this procedure is based on Gram-Schmidt orthonormalization, and hence only works over rational coefficients.
-In addition, we give an algorithm in Section~\ref{sec:finitefield} for computing the persistent homology of a DAG over a finite field in $O(n^5)$ time.
+We then give algorithms to compute the persistent homology for DAGs in various settings.
+In Section~\ref{sec:single}, for graphs with at most $n$ vertices, we give an $O(n^4)$ algorithm for computing the persistent homology groups for all single-source single sink subgraphs of a DAG simultaneously.
+In Section~\ref{sec:general}, we describe theoretical algorithms for computing persistence homology for general subgraphs.

 Potential applications of this are extensive, including any spaces where inclusions are more general than previous settings.
 We present two such applications in Section~\ref{sec:applications}.
 The first uses multiple samples of the same space to accurately find significant topological features with far fewer sample points than other methods require.
 The second application uses DAG persistence to measure the similarity between two spaces.